Rosemary L. Malfi

 Teaching Fellows Program, College of Natural Sciences, University of Massachusetts Amherst

 Trained in pedagogical techniques and campus resources with CIRTL staff.
-Developing and instructing a first-year seminar course (two sections) through the fellowship program (2019).
+Developed and instructed a seminar course (2019).

 Mentor Training, Graduate School, University of Massachusetts Amherst